 When I was running the front office for ODNI Mission Integration, the Chief of Staff function had clear responsibilities.

 Cadence management.
-We ran a structured rhythm; daily stand-ups, weekly leadership syncs, monthly component reviews, quarterly strategic assessments.
-Every meeting had an agenda.
-Every meeting produced decisions or action items.
-Every action item had an owner and a deadline, and there was a tracking mechanism so things didn't fall through the cracks.
+We ran a structured rhythm: daily stand-ups, weekly leadership syncs, monthly component reviews, quarterly strategic assessments.
+Every meeting had an agenda and produced decisions or action items, every action item had an owner and a deadline, and a tracking mechanism kept things from falling through the cracks.

 Information flow.
 I controlled what went to the Associate Director and how it was packaged.
 Not because I was a gatekeeper, but because the AD's time was the most valuable resource in the Directorate, and it was my job to make sure that resource got spent on things that mattered.
 Everything the AD saw was prepared, contextualized, and actionable.